neoelemento/the-purpose/_posts/2016-10-27-hesitation.md

 “Yeah yeah, just an issue with the battery.”
 Said he sitting on one of the sides of the table.
 “Shambhu can collect the keys and get it fixed by evening.”

-“Okay okay, I'll tell him to call you.”
-Vrinda responds.
+“Okay okay, I'll tell him to call you,” Vrinda responds.

 “Say ‘Hi’ to the kids.
 Got a meeting.
 Gotta go.”
 Jay hangs up before Vrinda could respond.